Michael Marshall (skeptic)

-Michael "Marsh" Marshall (born 13 August 1983) is a British skeptical activist, freelance journalist, public speaker, podcaster, author, blogger and, since September 2020, the editor of The Skeptic magazine.
+Michael "Marsh" Marshall (born 13 August 1983) is a British skeptical activist and the editor of The Skeptic magazine since September 2020.
 He is the co-founder and vice-president of the Merseyside Skeptics Society and co-host of its official podcast, Skeptics with a K, project director of the Good Thinking Society, and has occasionally written for The Times, The Guardian and New Statesman.
 As of 2022, Marshall is a fellow with the Committee for Skeptical Inquiry.

 Early life and influences

 Marshall was born on 13 August 1983 in Bishop Auckland, North East England.
 He obtained a BA in English at Liverpool, and has worked there in marketing and web design since.
-He traces his interest in skepticism to Penn and Teller’s Bullshit! series.
+He traces his interest in skepticism to Penn and Teller's Bullshit! series.
 Researching why Teller never speaks led him to The Skeptics' Guide to the Universe podcast, and from there he discovered James Randi's Flim-Flam! and Carl Sagan's The Demon-Haunted World.